Skip to Content (custom)

 eDiscovery and its Challenges in Asia

-• eDiscovery and Investigations
+- eDiscovery and Investigations

-• 4 mins
+- 4 mins

 The global explosion in data variety, velocity, and volume has transformed legal practices requiring regular large-scale document disclosures.
 Electronic discovery (“eDiscovery”) solutions are developed to help practitioners handle disclosures in arbitrations, litigation, and investigations in the era of Big Data.
 Technologies for the law must be critically reliable.
 Today, eDiscovery is integral to case management, as it can impact budgets significantly.

 An eDiscovery project begins with data collection and preservation.
 This stage must be conducted with forensically- sound practices to avoid spoliation claims.
 The data (in volumes of 10s to 1000s of gigabytes) must then be processed and unitized in a database.
 Duplicates and system-created files are filtered out.
 Data files might also need decryption and repair.
-The data is hosted on a software platform, where keyword searches are applied to further reduce document sets for human review for case relevancy and privileged communications.
+The data is hosted on an eDiscovery software platform, where keyword searches are applied to further reduce document sets for human review for case relevancy and privileged communications.
 The data set could also be limited by time range and custodian, and pre-sorted by email threads and document version (if more than one version was created).
 Users could also employ analytical technologies to automate review functions and gain further insights.

 The execution of eDiscovery projects require legally defensible practices and trained specialists (vendors or in-house consultants) to address numerous case-specific requirements.
 Upstream errors arising from the collection and processing stages could compound and impair review and other downstream stages.